cli3267/personal-website/README.md

 # Personal Website

-I have created this website to showcase what I have learned in the past year through my internships at Arthena and Furey as well as through some web programming classes I have taken (Web Programming I & II)

 Frontend - React & React-Bootstrap
+ * React-Bootstrap is a front end framework that I have not learned yet.
+I wanted to use this website to learn a new framework and see how it differs from other frameworks

 Backend - NextJS